 Here’s how to do this:

-- Insert Windows bootable installation DVD and restart your PC afterwards.
+- Insert Windows bootable installation DVD and restart your PC afterward.

 - Press any key to boot from CD or DVD when prompted to continue.

 - Select your language preferences, and click Next.

 - Click Repair your computer in the bottom-left.